 Hunter Liu is a second-year Applied Math and Neuroscience double major.
 He is an absolute nerd when it comes to math, so he loves sharing all the cool ideas and concepts he learns about!
 Aside from math, you can catch him writing, making music, or coding projects in the wild.

-Jiantong Liu is a third-year undergraduate studying pure math and cognitive science.
-His primary interest in math lies in algebra.
+Jiantong Liu is a fourth-year undergraduate studying pure math and cognitive science.
+His primary interest in math lies in algebraic topology and algebraic geometry.
 Outside of math, he enjoys reading and playing chess.

 Sumith Nalabolu is a second year undergraduate student at UCLA studying math and computer science.
 He participated in math competitions throughout middle school and high school, and has taught classes at the San Diego Math Circle.
 Aside from math, his other interests include basketball, speedcubing, and watching anime.

 Saida Piri Saida Piri is a high school senior at LACES.
 She has been a part of Math Circle since the 4th grade.
 She loves to teach math and is really excited to help the Beginners classes!

 Mark Ponomarenko is an LAMC alumnus and a third-year undergraduate student at UCLA.
 He is majoring in Applied Mathematics, but also knows a bit about computer science, Linux, and martial arts.

 Aditee Prabhutendolkar Aditee Prabhutendolkar is a freshman at Caltech with a major in Computational and Neural Systems and a minor in CS.
 She attended LAMC throughout middle school and high school and created a branch of the math circle in the Arcadia school district.
 She is excited to be the co-lead instructor of the AMC preparation class.